noorjahansn94/nodeapp02/README.md

  1. Open the Jenkins Dashboard and Click 'New Item'.
  2. Enter an item name, for eg: 'nodejsjenkinspipeline'
  3. Select 'Pipeline' then click 'OK'.
- 4. fill here
+ 4. In general configuration, under pipeline section, open the drop down from definition, select Pipeline script from SCM.
+ 5. For SCM, select Git from drop down
+ 6. Give the repository URL as `https://github.com/noorjahansn94/nodeapp02.git`
+ 7. Enter `*/main` for branch specifier
+ 8. Enter `Jenkinsfile` in the Script Path
+ 9. Click on Save
- 5. To build the Pipeline, click 'Build Now'
+ 10. To build the Pipeline, click 'Build Now'
- 6. To get the Pipeline output, click 'Console Ouput'
+ 11. To get the Pipeline output, click 'Console Ouput'

  The Jenkins CI/CD pipeline outputs a ‘SUCCESS’ message.
 The Jenkins CI/CD pipeline was able to:
 1. Build the Docker image.